allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Also, node preemption is not so painful, because Shuffle Service stores data on an external storage independent of worker nodes.
 But it comes at a price.

-Below is presented cost breakdown of processing 3% of input dataset using virtual machine t2d-standard-8 with SSD:
+Cost breakdown of processing 3% input dataset using virtual machine t2d-standard-8 with SSD is presented below:

-- Cost per CPU: 2.47 $
+- Cost of CPU: $2.47
-- Cost per Memory: 0.70 $
+- Cost of memory: $0.70
-- Cost per SSD disk: 0.16 $
+- Cost of SSD disk: $0.16
-- Cost per shuffle service: 2.32 $
+- Cost of shuffle service: $2.32
-- Overall cost: 5.64 $
+- Overall cost: $5.64

 Thus, we see that the cost of the shuffle service plays an important role - it’s more than 40% of the overall cost.
 Let’s do an experiment and turn Shuffle Service off.

-- n2-standard-4 + HDD: 9.48 $ (original configuration)
+- n2-standard-4 + HDD: $9.48 (original configuration)
-- t2d-standard-8 + SSD: 5.64 $ (~ 41% less than original configuration)
+- t2d-standard-8 + SSD: $5.64 (~ 41% less than original configuration)
-- t2d-standard-8 + SSD + no Shuffle Service: 3.95 $ (~ 58% less than original configuration)
+- t2d-standard-8 + SSD + no Shuffle Service: $3.95 (~ 58% less than original configuration)

 By turning off Shuffle Service we achieved a much lower cost.
 As a bonus, our memory utilization increased to almost 100%, because we use worker nodes to perform a shuffle.